UnknownArish/python-mini-projects/README.md

 ---

 ## 📅 Timeline

-> Started in July 2025
+> **Started:** July 2025
-> Goal: Add 1–2 projects every week or two
+> **Goal:** Add 1–2 projects every 1–2 weeks
-> Publicly documenting my journey as a beginner coder
+> Documenting my journey publicly to stay consistent and accountable

 ---

 ## 🤝 Contributions Welcome

+Want to help or learn together?
 Feel free to:

-- Fork this repo
+- ⭐ Star this repo
+- 🍴 Fork & build your own version
-- Suggest project ideas
+- 💡 Suggest beginner project ideas
-- Submit beginner issues
+- 🐛 Submit beginner-friendly issues
-- Connect with me on [LinkedIn](https://www.linkedin.com/in/arinjay-shyam-saikia-360689219/)
+- 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/arinjay-shyam-saikia-360689219/)

 ---

-## 🧠 Learn with Me
+## 🧠 Learn With Me

-I'm learning in public.
+I'm learning in public — if you're also a Python beginner, you're not alone.
-If you're starting out in Python, you're not alone — let's grow together!

----
+Let’s grow together, one line of code at a time!

-> 🧩 *“Small progress each day adds up to big results.”*
+> ✨ *“Small progress each day adds up to big results.”*